tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 >
 > 2. MINOR version when you add functionality in a backwards compatible manner

-Where SemVer specifies *adding* functionality, SoC packages must update at least the MINOR version with any of the following modifications:
+Where SemVer specifies *adding* functionality, SoC designs must update at least the MINOR version with any of the following modifications:

 - Added parameter port, e.g. `ANOTHER`.